The information below also applies to Space Force Sponsors and Families

 - Child Care Centers pursuing national accreditation through the Self-Study process

-*Please note the agencies listed above are the only approved national accreditations that are accepted for the military fee assistance programs.
+Please note that the agencies listed above are the only approved national accreditations that are accepted for the military fee assistance programs.

-Family Child Care:
+Family Child Care

 In order for family child care providers to meet MCCYN requirements, they must have achieved one of the following high-quality credentials listed below:

 - Child Development Associate (CDA) credential awarded by the Council for Professional Recognition

 - Associate’s degree or higher in Early Childhood Education or Child Development

 - National Association for Family Child Care (NAFCC) Accreditation

 Once you have located a provider, please contact us to verify their eligibility and current status within the program (1-800-424-2246).
 You can also review more information on the child care provider application requirements.

 - Military Child Care in Your Neighborhood (MCCYN)